-Just a short walk and ferry ride from the Grand Palace, the Temple of Dawn, or Wat Arun, is a must-see in Bangkok.
+Just a short walk and ferry ride from the Grand Palace, Wat Arun (also called the Temple of Dawn) is a must in every Bangkok’s itinerary.
 Its main staggered spire is a towering 70 meters long, decorated with tiny pieces of colored glass and Chinese porcelain.

 It is truly something to behold, and much like the other stops on this day, you should bring your camera!
 It is something you will always want to remember, a cultural and religious – not to mention architectural – landmark.